xyjiang970/xyjiang970.github.io/projects/pandas_project_challenge/pandas.md

 <br>

-Focus: Importing, merging, and cleaning data in preparation for data analysis and storage (using SQL database in project #4).
+<u>Focus:</u> Importing, merging, and cleaning data in preparation for data analysis and storage (using SQL database in project #4).

 • 1.
 [Data Importing - Working with APIs and JSON (Movies Dataset)](#)